Mater Carmeli School: Curriculum

 The school follows the Enhanced Basic Education Curriculum (K to 12) by the DepEd, in compliance with Republic Act 10533.
 In 2016, the school offered the Science, Technology, Engineering and Mathematics (STEM) strand under the Academic Track.
 In 2017, the school started to offer the Humanities and Social Sciences (HUMSS) strand.
-Traditionally, for every year, for every grade there would be ~8 Honors, a Salutatorian and a Valedictorian, but starting SY 2017-1018 there would be The with Honors, The with High Honors and with Highest Honors all combined would equal to ~20 people.
-They are chosen by Average.
+Traditionally, for every year, for every grade there would be ~8 Honors, a Salutatorian and a Valedictorian, but starting SY 2017-1018 there would be the 'with Honors', 'with High Honors' and 'with Highest Honors'.

 Admission of students

 Students must pass the entrance examination and the interview conducted by the Guidance Counselor and by the Principal for grade school and high school, and by the Pre-school coordinator for Kindergarten and Preparatory school.

 Religious formation

 School recollections for students are held once during the year.
-A three-day retreat is provided to graduating students and their parents, and for the faculty and non-teaching staff.
+A two-day retreat is provided to graduating students and their parents, and for the faculty and non-teaching staff.
 This is held at the Carmelite Missionaries Center for Spirituality at Tagaytay.

 There is a monthly celebration of the Sacraments, such as grade/year level celebration of the Eucharist and the Sacrament of Reconciliation.

 Faculty, non-teaching staff, and service operators have their regular spiritual formation.
 They enter into spiritual exercises at the start of the school year.
 Advent and Lenten seasons are given inputs for their spiritual growth.
 They are sustained by their weekly "faith sharing" in their respective organized BECs (Basic Ecclesial Communities).

 Parents are invited to the two-day parenting recollection-seminar in their child respective grade/year level called Hakbang Tungo sa Mabisang Pamamaraan ng Pagkamagulang.